 Sponge Bob Square Pants: Squidward wants to evoke this in his sculptures and paintings, though even his angst is rather pathetic.

 My Little Pony: Friendship Is Magic, while not an angsty show, has gotten its immense Periphery Demographic partially because of the increased amount of angst given to the characters compared to previous generations of the My Little Pony franchise.
 It uses angst effectively to give the characters a very realistic depth and to further conflict in its stories.
-Not to mention that the Darker and Edgier adventure episodes also tend to be very popular compared to the usual episodes.
+Not to mention that the Darker and Edgier adventure episodes also tend to be more hotly anticipated and better received and compared to the usual Slice of Life episodes.

 The franchise's history with this even predates G4.
 Rescue from Midnight Castle had quite the positive reception, and it was a very dark special.